plotdb/pug-browser/README.md

     npm install; npm run build
 ```

-generated pug file will be available in `dist/` folder.
+Generated pug file will be available in `dist/` folder.
+Besides Pug, we also bundle html2pug from [this repo](https://github.com/izolate/html2pug).

 ## Why